Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Project Direction/Research/Urban Morphogenesis/Water Availability and South African Morphogenetic Growth.md

 In partnership with the African Centre for Cities?
 Model how cities/settlements grow around key water infrastructure using agent based modelling, and how continued growth will only increase scarcity and disease without intervention.
 This can drive economic and political instability and worsen public health.
 Then model how infrastructure development can increase water security, targeting regions most at risk, but also further trust and create jobs.
 Maybe show how smaller, quicker developments improve public trust before integrating into a wider system.
+## Problem Statement

+Predictions state that by 2050, 1.5 billion people will live in African cities: more than double the current figure.
+Water demand in South Africa
 ## Existing Research

 - By 2030, urban water demand in South Africa is projected to exceed supply by 17% (2.7 billion m3), rising to 3.8 billion m3 when accounting for climate change impacts [Water Scarcity and Alternative Water Sources in Africa](https://www.tandfonline.com/doi/full/10.1080/1573062X.2022.2026984)